 A Novel Epigenetic Function of WEE1

-We discovered that WEE1 kinase phosphorylates histone H2B at Tyr37 in a short window of 30-40 minutes in late S phase.
-All eukaryotic cells precisely regulates histone levels by shutting off histone transcription at the end of DNA synthesis.
-We obsevered that WEE1 kinase deposit pY37-H2B epigenetic marks upstream of Hist1 cluster, suppressing global histone transcription in both yeast and mammalian cells.
+We discovered that WEE1 kinase phosphorylates histone H2B at Tyr37 (py37-H2B) in a window of 30-40 minutes in late S phase.
+Eukaryotic cells precisely regulates histone levels by shutting off histone transcription at the end of DNA synthesis.
+WEE1 kinase deposit pY37-H2B epigenetic marks upstream of Hist1 cluster, suppressing global histone transcription in both yeast and mammalian cells.

 • Mahajan K, Fang B, Koomen JM and Mahajan NP*.
 H2B Tyr37 phosphorylation suppresses expression of replication-dependent core histone genes.
 Nature Structural & Molecular Biology 2012